haifazahra-ui/haifazahra-ui/README.md

 ## 🎲 Fun Facts
 - Sometimes I type `console.log("Hello World")` but deep inside it’s `console.log("Send help")` 😅
-- My keyboard is crying because of too many `Ctrl+Z` 💀
+- My keyboard is crying because of too many `Ctrl+V` 💀
 - Other devs: *“Is your project done?”*
   Me: *“No, but at least my GitHub README looks aesthetic 😎”*